All Episodes

 I had my own remote viewing experience, which then triggered this whole new paradigm of science for me and made me just totally change my life.

-And that was my purpose of pointing that out, but I would check that out with Ingo Swann or some of the real experts in that area.
+But I would check that out with Ingo Swan or some of the real experts in that area.

-Well, he clearly said, we are not alone.
+Well, he clearly said we are not alone.

 That's great.